 Benedict, a brilliant talent with his hometown Ottawa Senators, then the Maroons, didn't win the Vezina Trophy in his three final NHL seasons, the trophy having been donated to the league in 1926-27 by Canadiens co-owners Joseph Cattarinich, Louis Letourneau and Leo Dandurand.

-Inexplicable is the fact that Benedict wasn't inducted into the Hockey Hall of Fame until 1966, a decade before his death at age 84 and years after many early-era goaltenders with lesser credentials had been enshrined.
+Inexplicable is the fact that Benedict wasn't inducted into the Hockey Hall of Fame until 1965, 11 years before his death at age 84 and years after many early-era goaltenders with lesser credentials had been enshrined.

 Maybe it's because Benedict's Senators and Maroons largely faded from public consciousness when they folded in the 1930s, slipping him through the cracks.